 How to Start a Coupon Website

 Coupon websites are a great way for businesses to attract new customers and increase sales.
-They are also a great way for affiliate marketers to earn a passive income, as long as you know how to start, build and optimise your own coupon site.
+They are also a great way for affiliate marketers to earn a passive income, as long as you know how to start, build, and optimize your coupon site.

-If you’re new to afilliate marketing you can also have a look at our article on how to start in affiliate marketing.
+If you’re new to affiliate marketing you can also have a look at our article on how to start in affiliate marketing.

-In this article, we will outline the steps involved in setting up a successful coupon website.
-We will:
+In this article, we will outline the steps involved in setting up a successful coupon website, explain the benefits of integrating affiliate marketing with your coupon website, and best practices for creating effective campaigns.

 How to Start a Coupon Website Overview